Poetry by Heart Competition

 Timetable:

-• The participants selected to perform at the live Poetry by Heart Grand Finale are announced in May.
+- The participants selected to perform at the live Poetry by Heart Grand Finale will be announced on 7th May 2025.

-• The Poetry by Heart Grand Finale event will take place on 1st July at Shakespeare’s Glob Theatre in London.
+- The Poetry by Heart Grand Finale event takes place in July.

 Cost: Free with registration.